gardener/gardener/docs/development/local_setup.md

 I.e. you need a Kubernetes API server on which you can register a `APIService` Gardener's own Extension API Server.
 For this you can use a standard tool from the community to setup a local cluster like minikube, kind or the Kubernetes Cluster feature in Docker for Desktop.

-However, if you develop and run Gardener's components locally, you don't actually a fully fledged Kubernetes Cluster, i.e. you don't actually need to run Pods on it.
+However, if you develop and run Gardener's components locally, you don't actually need a fully fledged Kubernetes Cluster, i.e. you don't actually need to run Pods on it.
 If you want to use a more lightweight approach for development purposes, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.
 This is the easiest way to get your Gardener development setup up and running.